coder/code-marketplace/helm/README.md

 marketplace on an external domain or change `service.type` to get yourself an external IP address.

-It is recommended to configure `ingress` with TLS because otherwise code-server will refuse to connect to the marketplace.
+It is recommended to configure `ingress` with TLS or put the external IP behind a TLS-terminating reverse proxy because code-server will refuse to connect to the marketplace if it is not behind HTTPS.

 More information can be found at these links: